hynekdan/crabchat/README.md

 - Built-in protections against oversized messages and invalid inputs
 - Asynchronous client and server for high performance
 - Persistent storage of users and messages in a database
+- Admin web interface for user and message management

 ## Quick Start